Our Committees and Working Groups

 Market Development Committee

-- PCR Subcommittee to manage the APR PCR Certification program to support and grow the use of PCR.
+- Manage the APR PCR Certification program to support and grow the use of PCR.

-- Manage the APR Recycling Demand Champions program to increase end market demand for recycled resins.
+- Manage the APR Recycling Demand Champions program to help increase and stabilize end market demand for recycled resins.

 Olefins Technical and PET Technical Committees